Be taught and mentored by experts in the field of biodefense.

 Julie Fischer, PhD

-Dr. Julie E. Fischer is a Research Associate Professor and co-director of the Master’s Program in Bioscience Policy and Advocacy in the Department of Microbiology and Immunology at Georgetown University Medical Center.
+Dr. Julie E. Fischer is a Research Associate Professor and co-Director of the Master’s Program in Bioscience Policy and Advocacy in the Department of Microbiology and Immunology at Georgetown University Medical Center.
+Dr. Fischer directs the Elizabeth R. Griffin Program at Georgetown University.

 Monte Hawkins currently serves as the first Director of the National Vetting Center (NVC).
 President Trump tasked the establishment of the NVC on February 6th, 2018 when he signed National Security Presidential Memorandum Nine (NSPM-9).